NelsonDane/cashapp-auto-giveaways/README.md

 - `APPRISE_FOUND_ALERTS`: Whether the bot should alert you when an new giveaway is found (Default False)
 - `APPRISE_STATUS_ALERTS`: Whether the bot should alert you when a giveaway is successful entered or errors occured (Default False)

+#### Beta Settings
+- `VENMO_GIVEAWAYS`: Set to `true` if the bot should check for Venmo tweets in addition to CashApp ones.
+- `VENMO_TAGS`: Your Venmo Tags, seperated by commas.

 ### Notes:
-- Another note for Docker, for some reason using quotes ("") around the env values breaks the bot.
-This doesn't affect the bot when it's ran directly on Windows or MacOS, so something to be aware of if taking the Docker route.
+- Another note for Docker, for some reason using quotes ("") around the `.env` values breaks the bot.
+This doesn't affect the bot when it's ran via python on Windows or MacOS, so something to be aware of if you plan on taking the Docker route.

 ## FAQs